Costume jewelry: Terminology

 It is also known as artificial jewellery, imitation jewellery, imitated jewelry, trinkets, fashion jewelry, junk jewelry, fake jewelry, or fallalery.

 Etymology

 The term costume jewelry dates back to the early 20th century.
 It reflects the use of the word "costume" to refer to what is now called an "outfit".

 Components

 Originally, costume or fashion jewelry was made of inexpensive simulated gemstones, such as rhinestones or lucite, set in pewter, silver, nickel, or brass.
-During the depression years, rhinestones were even down-graded by some manufacturers to meet the cost of production.
+During the depression years, some manufacturers even downgraded rhinestones to meet the cost of production.

 During the World War II era, sterling silver was often incorporated into costume jewelry designs primarily because: